 Matthew’s extensive knowledge of educational planning, pedagogical models and teaching delivery derived from the seven years I spent working in education as a classroom teacher for various age groups (4-11) as well as a multi-departmental manager of several key subjects and age groups, where I managed a staff of over 20 and a cohort of over 300 pupils and families.

 More recently, Matthew co-founded and co-host the Animal Chat Podcast which has already generated listeners in over 40 countries around the world.
 This experience has provided him with a unique experience and knowledge of how to design and deliver new modes of communication to reach an international audience.

 Tell us a little bit about you and your journey into behaviour change in relation to improving the lives of animals?

-In 2015, I was fortunate enough to attend the first ever Human Behaviour Change for Animal Welfare conference in Dorking.
-Before attending the conference, I had no experience or knowledge whatsoever of behaviour change!
-I had never even heard of the term!
+In 2015, I was fortunate enough to attend the first ever Human Behaviour Change for Animal Welfare conference organised by HBCA in Dorking.
+Before attending the conference, I had very little understanding of behavioural models or theory, audience segmentation and psychology as a general discipline.
+From there, I carried out my own research and reading into the subject area, following the work of some of the industry’s leading experts and attending conferences in my spare time where possible.

 Why does behaviour change matter?

 Individuals and communities have always been directly or indirectly involved in the conservation of the natural world.
 Past practices by well-intentioned groups have at times been guilty of excluding or being in direct conflict with many of these individuals and communities, often to the detriment of the neighbouring animals and natural world.

 For me, behaviour change is different!
 Instead of dictating, groups now nudge, incentivise, persuade, educate, empower and inspire individuals and communities to work with them to reach a destination which benefits all of these interested parties.